-- Warning alerts regarding the diseases caused by the mosquito bites.
+- Warning alerts regarding the diseases caused by mosquito bites.

-- Fill up the pits and don’t let water to stagnate around your home.
+- Fill up the pits, and don’t let water stagnate around your home.

-- Every corner should be kept clean and no moist should be there so that mosquito don’t get to breed.
+- Every corner should be kept clean, and no moisture should be there so that mosquitoes don’t get to breed.

-- Protect yourself from mosquitoes by using mosquito repellents.
+- Protect yourself from mosquitoes by using mosquito nets.

-- By spraying kerosene on the water stagnant thereby it reduces the further growth of mosquitoes.
+- Spray kerosene on the stagnant water and thereby reduce the further growth of mosquitoes.

 Q4.
 Why do you think pictures of a tank, cooler and pits are shown in the poster?

-Answer: At these areas it is easy for mosquitoes to breed since water is stagnant at such places.
+Answer: In these areas, it is easy for mosquitoes to breed since water is stagnant at such places.

 Q1.
 Why do you think it talks about putting fish in the tank?
 What do you think the fish eats?

-Answer: By putting the fishes in the tank, it eats up the larva of mosquitoes so that there won’t be any breeding.
+Answer: By putting the fish in the tank, it eats up the larva of mosquitoes so that there won’t be any breeding.

 Q2.
 What will happen when oil is spread on the water?

-Answer: When oil is poured on the water it stops the oxygen supply to the mosquitoes larva to grow hence it kills them.
+Answer: When oil is poured into the water, it stops the oxygen supply to the mosquito’s larva from growing and kills them.

 Q1.
 Which diseases are spread by flies and how?

-Answer: Flies transmit pathogens via touch or from bodily fluids, including from their saliva, feces, vomit, and urine.
+Answer: Flies transmit pathogens via touch or from bodily fluids, including their saliva, faeces, vomit, and urine.
 They can transmit parasites or bacteria that cause various infections.
-The most common are amoebic dysentery, typhoid fever, cholera, Trachoma, tapeworm, roundworm, leprosy, and mycoses.
+The most common are amoebic dysentery, typhoid fever, cholera, Trachoma, tapeworm, roundworm, leprosy and mycoses.

 Q1.
 Divide your class into two or three groups.
-Each group will go around to check one area in school or around it.
-It must carefully note if water has collected anywhere, and mark ✓ where it finds stagnant water.
+Each group will go around to check one area in the school or around it.
+It must carefully note if water has collected anywhere and mark ✓ where it finds stagnant water.

 any open space in the school ground